 Figure 9.
-Quality of processed morpho-metric data from TLS and UAV on the internal surfaces of the masonry structure.
-The point cloud from UAV acquisition shows a worse resolution in the discrete definition of main profiles, geometries and surfaces, due to the corner and shadow shooting.
+Quality of processed morpho-metric TLS and UAV data on the internal surfaces of the masonry structure.
+The point cloud from the UAV acquisition shows a worse resolution in the discrete definition of the main profiles, geometries, and surfaces, largely due to the corner and shadow shooting.

-processing is established which exponentially leads to the exploitation of the potential of the three-dimensional discrete database, the point cloud, to the continuous 3D object defined by vertex and edges also for quantifiable evaluations, the model.
-The application opportunities, from FEM platforms to Information Systems, enhancing the virtual fruition, can thus give the background to involve the models through common languages, adapting them appropriately [25] [26].
+As such, a digital data processing was established that will exponentially led to the exploitation of the potential of the 3D discrete database, namely, the point cloud, and the continuous 3D object defined by vertex and edges for quantifiable evaluations, namely, the model.
+The application opportunities, from FEM platforms to information systems that enhance the virtual fruition, can thus provide the grounding for involving the models using common languages, thus adapting them appropriately [25] [26].

-The developed research on reality-based mesh models has allowed to accurately delineate the causes and effects produced by the structural survey in the digitisation and modelling processes on morpho-metric data, validating the compatibility and correspondence of the produced models with the multi-instrumental comparison of the measurement practices normally applied in the structural field.
-The integration of the products of digital survey protocols applied on the site [26], from both terrestrial and aerial metric and image acquisition tools, was complementary completed through the differentiated visual stations, able to guarantee information on exterior and interior parameters, as well as monitoring data on the roof components and elevation units.
-Focusing on the central pavilion vault, half-destroyed during the electrical accident, the documentation, finalized to the restitution of a complete structural shape, has involved the detection both of the vault from the intrados, visible also in its constructive thickness, and also of the extrados levels, occupied by the ruins of the octagonal masonry tholobate at the base of the wooden roof.
+The developed research on reality-based mesh models has allowed for accurately delineating the causes and effects produced by the structural survey in the digitisation and modelling processes related to morphometric data, validating the compatibility and correspondence of the produced models via a multi-instrumental comparison of the measurement practices normally applied in the structural field.
+The integration of the products of digital survey protocols applied on the site [26], from both terrestrial and aerial image-acquisition tools, was complementarily completed through the differentiated visual stations, ensuring the capacity to obtain information related to both the exterior and the interior parameters, as well as to monitor the data related to the roof components and elevation units.
+Focusing on the central pavilion vault, which was largely destroyed during the electrical accident, the documentation, finalised to the reinstatement of a complete structural shape, involved the detection of the vault both from the intrados level, also visible in terms of its constructive thickness, and the extrados level, dominated by the ruins of the octagonal masonry tholobate at the base of the wooden roof.

 Modelling pipeline